-At Royal Holloway we know that managing your finances can be a difficult part of being a student so we'll do all we can to help you out to make sure your time at university is as stress-free and enjoyable as possible.
+At Royal Holloway we know that managing your finances can be a difficult part of being a student so we'll do all we can to help you to make your time at university as financially stress-free and enjoyable as possible.

 Student financial advice

 The Student Finance and Funding Advisers, based in Support and Advisory Services are available if you find yourself in financial difficulty.

 They are able to offer advice and guidance on financial matters, including how to put together a budget for your studies.

 They administer a number of funds including the Principal's Loan fund and Hardship fund.
 They can also provide advice to assist you in locating funding opportunities from charities or organisations that are able to distribute money to students.